WEX Inc. (WEX)'s Financial Results Comparing With Shutterstock Inc. (NYSE:SSTK) | New Business Observer

-This is therefore a contrasting of the dividends, analyst recommendations, profitability, risk, institutional ownership, earnings and valuation in WEX Inc. (NYSE:WEX) and Shutterstock Inc. (NYSE:SSTK).
+This is therefore a comparing of the institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation in WEX Inc. (NYSE:WEX) and Shutterstock Inc. (NYSE:SSTK).
 The two are both Business Services companies that compete with one another.

 |Gross Revenue